-The aim of the course is to provide an insight into the processes and operations of modern societies and to assist in the comprehension of the crucial problems of contemporary Hungarian society.
+This course will give students an introduction into sociology by discussing a subject that concerns all of us: the global financial crisis and the ensuing Great Recession (or Slump).
 The course offers fundamentals for students interested in the social changes brought about in contemporary societies, and provides expertise on the social conditions and consequences of scientific and economic activities that may be taken advantage of in the fields of economics and engineering.
 (2 credits)

-Philosophy of Art
+Philosophy of Art BMEGT43A186